bertanozkan/OpenCSLSolver/README.md

 ```bash
 OpenCSLSolver.exe config_shocktube.txt
 ```
+VTK files will be generated after simulation is completed.
 This binaries compiled without OpenMP so parallel running is not possible.
 If you want to run parallel simulations from optimized executable, build project from source.

 ## Building From Source